Reelworld Film Festival is an Official Partner

 You must either create a Google account or use your existing Google account.

-Send us the link to your folder by January 25th, 2019!
+Send us the link to your folder no later than Feb 15th, 2020.

 How will Reelworld judge the submissions?

-Submitted projects will be evaluated by a jury of professional independent media artists, producers, media executives, and programmers.
+Submitted projects to Reelworld will be evaluated by a jury of professional independent media artists, producers, media executives, and programmers.
 Jurors vote independently for their top projects, they look for work that is compelling, original, innovative, and feasible.
-Projects with the most votes are selected to move forward in the process.
+Projects with the most votes are selected to move forward in the process and are submitted to Telefilm.

-Reelworld may recommend FOUR projects: 2 feature films and one narrative-based web project as well as one Indigenous project.
-Please note that though Reelworld receives many wonderful projects, we are unable to recommend more than 3-4 projects to The Talent to Watch Program.
+Reelworld may recommend THREE projects only: ONE feature film, ONE narrative-based web project, and ONE Indigenous project.
+Please note that though Reelworld receives many wonderful projects, we are unable to recommend more than 2-3 projects to The Talent to Watch Program.

 Learn more about our